 Make sure that whatever your plans are, they are aligned with your dog's comfort and needs, and ask yourself if your dog would be happier or safer at home.
 In some cases, it might make sense to bring your dog to part of the festivities, and then go home and go back out without your dog for other aspects of the event.

 Supplies to bring to Pride for your dog

 If you plan to bring your dog to Pride, you'll want to pack supplies specifically for your dog to make sure they stay cool and comfortable during the day.
 Check the weather forecast and make sure that the weather will be conducive to your dog's health, in addition to packing lots of water and a dog bowl.
 Also consider bringing a cooling coat for your dog and if your dog is accustomed to wearing them, shoes to protect their feet from hot concrete.

 Supplies that you will need regardless of weather include:

-- 6-foot leash - Avoid any kind of long or retractable leashes to keep your dog close to you to help keep them safe.
+- 6-foot leash: A standard 6-foot leash is best for being out in public with your dog.
+Avoid any kind of long or retractable leashes to keep your dog close to you to help keep them safe.

 When you arrive, make sure to watch your dog closely to make sure they are comfortable and not getting stressed, overwhelmed or too hot.
 Don't let your dog approach other dogs at Pride unless you have asked permission of the other dog's person.
-On-leash greetings between dogs are always a bit unnatural and can be difficult for dogs.
-Pride is a unique environment and so even dogs who tend to be dog-social might be on edge or stressed.
+On-leash greetings between dogs can be difficult for dogs.
+Pride is a unique environment, and so even dogs who tend to be dog-social might feel on edge or stressed.